konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 // Here we destructure some of the properties from `tableControls` for rendering.
 // Later we also spread the entire `tableControls` object onto components whose props include subsets of it. const {
-  currentPageItems,
-  numRenderedColumns,
+  currentPageItems, // These items have already been paginated.
   // `numRenderedColumns` is based on the number of columnNames and additional columns needed for
   // rendering controls related to features like selection, expansion, etc.
-  // It is used as the colSpan when rendering a full-table-wide cell.
+  // It is used as the colSpan when rendering a full-table-wide cell. numRenderedColumns,
-  selectionState: { selectedItems },
   // The objects and functions in `propHelpers` correspond to the props needed for specific PatternFly or Tackle
   // components and are provided to reduce prop-drilling and make the rendering code as short as possible.
   propHelpers: {